prohilla/TwitterApiProxy/README.md

 ### Running the proxy

 Pull the source code and run file ClientOperations.java, the application by default listens on port 8080 and uses local sqlite database file to write searches and errors.
-Port can be changed in main method of ClientOperations.java and db configuration in dbfile.properties.
+Port can be changed in main method of ClientOperations.java and db configuration in dbfile.properties. **Also you will need to configure your own twitter API Key, API secret, Access Token and Access Token secret in the TwitterOauth.java file.**

 ### Tools used
 - Eclipse